TomusD/muMoE-RNBERT/README.md

 ## 6. Qualitative Analysis: Piano Roll Visualization

 To inspect the model's behavior on specific musical scores, use this script to generate piano roll visualizations.
-These plots overlay the expert's activation as a heatmap onto each note of the musical score, allowing you to see exactly where and when an expert activates (e.g., during specific key modulations).
+These plots overlay the expert's activation as a heatmap onto each note of the musical score, allowing you to see exactly where and when an expert activates (e.g., during specific key modulations). **The expert index won't be the same as the paper because of randomness in the model, but the patterns will be.**

 This corresponds to the "Qualitative Analysis" section of the paper.